DanielKornas/DuckGame/README.md

 * Play again without reload page

 ## Instalation
 Compile SASS to CSS (for example using Atom editor).
+Configure your own Firebase database or use mine.

 ## Technologies
 * JavaScript (pure)